Chronic traumatic encephalopathy in sports

+Chronic traumatic encephalopathy (CTE) is a progressive neurodegenerative disease characterized by the accumulation of hyperphosphorylated tau (p-tau) in the brain.

+Most documented cases have occurred in athletes with mild repetitive head impacts (RHI) over an extended period.
+Evidence indicates that repetitive concussive and subconcussive blows to the head cause CTE.
+In particular, it is associated with contact sports such as boxing, American football, Australian rules football, wrestling, mixed martial arts, ice hockey, rugby, and association football.
+In association football, whether this is just associated with prolific headers or other injuries is unclear as of 2017.

 What is CTE?

 CTE is described as p-tau accumulation in the superior frontal gyrus, entorhinal cortex, parahippocampal gyrus, insula, temporal pole, amygdala, and hippocampus of the brain, and more simply, a neurodegenerative disease linked to repeated trauma to the head.
 The factors thought to influence CTE development and progression are age at first Traumatic Brain Injury (TBI) exposure, duration between injuries, cognitive reserve, genetic predisposition, and chronic systemic inflammation, like obesity.

 CTE is often associated with multiple neuropsychiatric signs and symptoms.
 Symptoms of CTE range from paranoia, depression, childish behavior, anxiety, memory loss, poor judgment, anger, irritability, apathy, confusion, and poor concentration.
 Neurobehavioral changes may occur at any time during the development of CTE.
 CTE patients can also exhibit behaviors like hyperorality and hypersexuality.

-Athletes with CTE had more ventricular dilatation, cavum septum pellucidum, thalamic notching, and perivascular pigment-laden macrophages in the frontal white matter than those without CTE.
+Athletes with CTE had more ventricular dilatation, cavum septi pellucidi, thalamic notching, and perivascular pigment-laden macrophages in the frontal white matter than those without CTE.
 Cognitive and neurobehavioral symptoms were frequent among the brains of the deceased athletes, with suicide being the most common cause of death, followed by unintentional overdose.